vanderhoornm/android-MythTV-Leanfront/README.md

 ## Internationalization

-The source code will support multiple languages.
-Currently only the default language, English, is included.
-If anybody reading this is fluent in another language and would like volunteer to translate the strings and messages, please contact me.
-To get an idea of the amount of work, the list of strings is at https://github.com/bennettpeter/android-MythTV-Leanfront/blob/master/app/src/main/res/values/strings.xml .
-These would need to be translated, except for the ones marked translatable="false".
-You can email me or create an issue from https://github.com/bennettpeter/android-MythTV-Leanfront/issues .
-I will put together instructions on how to update the translations.
+The source code supports multiple languages.
+There is a python script that translates strings into several languages using Google Translate.
+The results are likely not optimal, but may be better than nothing.
+The system does allow for manual fixing of translation errors.
+If anybody wants to volunteer to correct translations for a language please email me or create an issue in https://github.com/bennettpeter/android-MythTV-Leanfront/issues .
+The list of strings is at https://github.com/bennettpeter/android-MythTV-Leanfront/blob/master/app/src/main/res/values/strings.xml .
+The translations are in various directories under https://github.com/bennettpeter/android-MythTV-Leanfront/tree/master/app/src/main/res , named vales-xx where xx is the language code.

 ## License